-But how do podcasts connect to programmatic tech?
+The question is: How, exactly, do podcasts connect to programmatic tech?

-Programmatic Within Podcasts: What We (Don’t) Know
+Programmatic Podcast Ads: What We (Don’t) Know

-“As the podcast industry gained steam in 2018, it also overcame some technical hurdles,” writes Alison Weissbrot.
+“As the podcast industry gained steam, it also overcame some technical hurdles,” writes Alison Weissbrot.
 “As for programmatic, the buying method is still nascent in podcasting but the technology is advancing.”

 How Podcasts Move Programmatic Tech Forward

 “The tech infrastructure that underlies much of digital ad buying wasn’t really made for audio,” Ross Benes writes at eMarketer.
 “The ad industry’s most popular ad servers and ad exchanges were originally designed for display.
 To ensure that their ad insertions aren’t too clunky, audio streaming platforms have had to build a lot of their ad tech themselves.”

 “Standardized measurement will come,” one Spotify automation lead told The Drum.
 “If you look at video, there are a lot of verification technologies out there.
 None of these have a metric for audio, yet.
-As adoption grows and expands those layers of verification and development will expand.”
+As adoption grows and expands, those layers of verification and development will expand.”

-Which brings us to our second question: have podcasts affected advances in programmatic tech?
+Which brings us to our second question: Have podcasts affected advances in programmatic tech?